Research

 2. Modeling tumor ecosystem responses

-Overview: We are using agent-based models (ABMs) to organize information about key cell types in tumor ecosystems, how they interact, and the consequences of these interactions on therapeutic response.
+Overview: Recent studies have demonstrated that some therapies targeting intrinsic programs in malignant epithelial cells also induce broad changes to multiple aspects of the tumor ecosystem and that treatment efficacy can be improved by selecting drug combinations that simultaneously attack malignant cells in vulnerable states, disrupt pro-tumor microenvironments, and create sustained anti-tumor microenvironments.
+We are addressing this problem by developing agent-based models (ABMs) comprised of key cell types in tumor ecosystems, how they interact, and the consequences of these interactions on therapeutic response.
 Our ultimate goal is to enable computational selection of treatments designed to maximize tumor control by directly targeting malignant cells and by promoting anti-tumorigenic microenvironments.
 ABMs model individual cells as independent “agents” that can interact, adapt to defined perturbations, and migrate through a spatial model following a set of biologically-motivated “rules” that define their actions and interactions with each other and signals in their environment.
 This computational framework provides a quantitative time- and cost-effective approach to study tumor ecosystem interactions and to identify experimentally-testable hypotheses.

 3. Understanding the role of cellular heterogeneity in cancer